floridop/MNXB11-fairytale/fairytale.md

 Although many had tried, no one succeded again.
 The Artifact remained unopened, and yet to be discovered was the mistery of its content.
 Until that day.
+The day when everything change, and the Fire nation attacked...

    ANY_CONTENT_HERE